cheekiiboom/frankrbot/README.md

 Welcome to frankrbot!

+This bot is a js application which uses permission from Twitch to read and write chat messages.
+frankrbot uses word APIs to analyze messages and create responses
+#### Current behaviour: convert some words in chat messages to their antonyms and find emojis related to the message

+## Installation
 After downloading and extracting the zip files, this Twitch chat bot requires an edit to the contents of credentials.txt
 Thise guide will explain how to fill out the three fields in credentials.txt